tcallister/pdet/README.md

 detection_probs = p.predict(params)
 ```

-Compact binary parameters can be passed either via a dictionary, as in the above example, or via a pandas DataFrame.
+Compact binary parameters can be passed through any structure with key/value pairs, such as a dictionary as above, pandas DataFrame, or other structured array.

 **Required parameters.** The following binary parameters are required: